UCRajkumar/ecSeg/README.md

 ```

 ### Input specifications
 1. input_path must be enclosed by double quotes "".
-For example: `python3 ecSeg.py -i "C:/Users/Utkrisht/path/to/images"`
+For example: `python3 ecSeg.py -i "C:/Users/Utkrisht/path"`
-2. Software will only read the `.tif` images
+2. Software will only read the `.tif` images in the input folder
 3. Input images will be resized to `1040x1392`
-4. Optionally, you can provide a model name using "-m"
+4. Optionally, you can provide a model name using "-m" if you train a new model.

-Note: The flag, -i, must be provided.
+Note: The flag, "-i," must be provided.

 ### Output
 1. **Coordinates folder** will be created which will contain a coordinate file for each image.
 Each coordinate file will have the coordinates of all the ecDNA present in the corresponding image in the form `(x, y)`.